sdrik/lirc/README.md

     # dnf copr enable leamas/dpkg-addons
     # dnf install dpkg-addons dpkg dpkg-dev devscripts

-The imported upstream lirc sources lives in the "upstream" submodule.
+The imported upstream lirc sources lives in the "sources" submodule.
+It typically is committed as last release i. e., the --recursive clone command (above) checks out this.
-Check status and update to latest available upstream using:

-    $ git submodule status upstream
-    $ git submodule update upstream

 ## Building deb packages on Debian